Tunable anomalous Hall transport in bulk and two-dimensional 1$T$-CrTe$_{2}$: A first-principles study: CRYSTAL STRUCTURE

 Single crystals of 1$T$-CrTe$_{2}$ have been synthesized by oxidation of KCrTe$_2$~\cite{freitas2015ferromagnetism}.
 The bulk material has a layered trigonal CdI$_2$-type crystal structure, with space group $P \overline{3} m 1$ (No.~$164$).
 As shown in Fig.~\ref{fig1}(a) and (b), each CrTe$_{2}$ layer consists of Cr atomic layer sandwiched by two Te atomic layers, such that each Cr atom is surrounded by six Te atoms, forming an octahedral crystal field.
 The structural data have been fully determined by the X-ray powder diffraction method.
 The experimental values of the lattice parameters are given by $a =b= 3.7887$ \AA, and $c = 6.0955$ \AA~\cite{freitas2015ferromagnetism}.

 In Fig.~\ref{fig1}(c), we isolate one monolayer CrTe$_{2}$ from the bulk structure.
 It is found that the monolayer shares the same space group symmetry as the bulk.
 The point group symmetry for the structure (and also bulk) is $D_{3d}$, with generators of a rotoreflection $S_{6}$ and a vertical mirror $M_{x}$.
 Combining these two operations leads to another two mirrors and the inversion symmetry $\mathcal{P}$.
 The vertical mirror symmetry $M_{x}$ plays an important role in our later discussion of the anomalous Hall effect, so it is highlighted in Fig.~\ref{fig1}(d).
-From our first-principles calculation (see Appendix~A for the calculation details), the fully optimized lattice parameters for the monolayer are given by $a =b= 3.729$ \AA.
+From our first-principles calculation, the fully optimized lattice parameters for the monolayer are given by $a =b= 3.729$ \AA.